munch-group/libraryname/README.md

 ## Library dependencies

-Dependencies must be listed both in `requirements.txt` and in `conda-build/meta.yaml`.
+Dependencies are managed in `pyproject.toml` and automatically read by `conda-build/meta.yaml`.

 ## Entry points

-Any entrypoints must be defined in both `setup.cfg` and in `conda-build/meta.yaml`.
+Entry points are defined in `pyproject.toml` and automatically read by `conda-build/meta.yaml`.